Q. How does The Legal 500 do its research?

 We welcome constructive criticism and critical feedback.
 If you think we have got it wrong then do contact us (and set out the justifications for why you think we are wrong).
 We do not, however, enter into correspondence about our rankings and our editorial commentary.

-If you would like further analysis of your ranking, editorial and position in the market, we have a range of Research+ products that can be purchased before, or after, publication of the rankings.
-Please contact Amy McDermott for further information.
+If you would like further analysis of your submission, editorial ranking and position in the market, we have a range of reports that can be commissioned before, or after, publication of the rankings.
+Please contact Tim Verbrugge for further information.

 Q. If we don’t provide a Law Firm Submission, will we still be in the rankings?